ProjectMeshnet/Hyperboria/README.md

 ---

-Hyperboria.net is a decentralized network of cjdns nodes forming a global mesh network.
+Hyperboria is a decentralized network of cjdns nodes forming a global mesh network.

+Hyperboria.net is an informational website created by the Project Meshnet crew.

 ### PULL REQUESTS PLEASE!